Tiger Woods, with help from his daughter, opens up in Hall of Fame speech

 The first thing he did as he started winning and getting sponsorship deals, he said, “was to pay off that mortgage.”

-He remembered having to search for lost golf balls to practice with as a child and his father, who died in 2006, telling him to stop putting against other golfers for quarters.
+He remembered having to search for lost golf balls to practice with as a child, and his father, who died in 2006, telling him to stop putting against other golfers for quarters.
 “I come home a week later,” Woods said, “I had a pocket full of dollars.”

 His father instilled passion and love for the game in him but couldn’t open the doors to golf clubs for him.
 That took success.

-“You had to be twice as good to get half a chance [so] I made practice so hard, hurt so much, because I wanted to make sure I was ready come game time.
+“You had to be twice as good to get half a chance, [so] I made practice so hard, hurt so much, because I wanted to make sure I was ready come game time.
 I was not allowed into the clubhouses.
-The color of my skin dictated that … As I got older that drove me even more.”
+The color of my skin dictated that. … As I got older, that drove me even more.”

 At 46, Woods has said that the crash has essentially ended his competitive career.
 His golf appearances since the crash have been limited to events with Charlie, and Sam couldn’t resist poking a little fun at her dad.